This could have been the headline.

 I didn’t know that but I knew that further up the canal, later in 1792, a passenger boat bound for the town of Athy in the next county was boarded by a hundred and fifty people, many drunk.
 Five men, four women and two children drowned when the boat capsized.
 I didn’t tell my friend as it was good for him not to know everything, although I suspected he thought he did.

-‘Incidentally,’ he quipped as an aside, ‘as we are mentioning Athy, did you know that most Irish people claim to be born near Athy.
+‘Incidentally,’ he quipped as an aside, ‘as you are mentioning Athy,’ (obviously head read my mind), ‘did you know that most Irish people claim to be born near Athy.

 ‘Yeah, their mother’s thigh!’